chaosharmonic/escape-rope/DESIGN.md

-sHere's a lengthier overview of what I laid out in the README.
+Here's a lengthier overview of what I laid out in the README.

 ## What?
 (Overview)